NBA odds, picks, best bets for Thursday, Feb. 19, from proven model: This 3-leg parlay returns over +450

 After 10,000 simulations, SportsLine's model reveals its top NBA picks today

 A 10-game schedule kick starts the post-all-star break slate.
 Among the notable NBA odds include Pistons vs. Knicks (-4.5), Hawks vs. 76ers (-1.5), Celtics (-5.5) vs. Warriors and Nuggets (-4.5) vs. Clippers.
-San Antonio will look to extend its winning streak to seven games when it faces Phoenix, while Sacramento looks to snap a 14-game losing skid as it takes on Orlando.
+The largest NBA spread of the day has Cleveland as 15.5-point favorites over Brooklyn, as the Cavs covered in four of their last five games heading into the NBA All-Star break.

 What are the NBA best bets for Thursday, and which combination of picks should you target in a Thursday NBA parlay?
 Before locking in any NBA picks, you'll want to see the NBA predictions and betting advice from SportsLine's proven computer model.